Krishna8483/Pinecone_GenAI/README.md

 ## 🛠 Skills
-Python with data science,Machine Learning,Deep Learning,NLP,GenAI
+Python with data science, Machine Learning, Deep Learning,NLP, GenAI

 ## Lessons Learned

-What did you learn while building this project?
-What challenges did you face and how did you overcome them?

-A lot has been learned, from installing all the dependancies, understanding the problem statement and solving it with the help of documenation.
-I got to know more about the RAG application and GenAI and how it can be leveraged for the betterment of the society.
+This project has been a fantastic learning experience, from setting up dependencies to diving deep into the problem statement and finding effective solutions through documentation.
+I expanded my understanding of Retrieval-Augmented Generation (RAG) and Generative AI (GenAI), and I’m excited by how these technologies can drive positive change in society.
+Each challenge I faced strengthened my skills and further fueled my curiosity for exploring innovative solutions.